Frostbits-Solutions/arcpay-docs/docs/guide/buy.md

   - **WalletConnect**
   - **Lute**
   - **Kibisis**
-- Choose the wallet account with enough ALGO for the transaction.
+- Choose the wallet account with enough network token(Algo, Voi) for the transaction.

 ### 6. Confirm Transactions